 Back to top

-Section 38.03 of the Texas Penal Code is quite clear on what actions are considered an offense when it comes to resisting arrest, search, or transportation.
-According to this law, an individual is said to commit an offense if they intentionally obstruct an individual they know is a peace officer (or someone acting on behalf of the officer) from executing an arrest, search, or transportation.
-The key elements here are “intentionally” and “using force,” meaning the obstruction must be deliberate, and force must be used against the peace officer or another individual.
+According to Section 38.03 of the Texas Penal Code, an individual commits an offense if they intentionally obstruct an individual they know is a police officer (or someone acting on behalf of the officer) from executing an arrest, search, or transportation.
+The key elements here are “intentionally” and “using force,” meaning the obstruction must be deliberate, and force must be used against the officer or another individual.

 No Defense For Unlawful Arrest Or Search

 An interesting aspect of this law is that it doesn’t matter if the initial arrest or search was unlawful.
-Section 38.03(b) explicitly states that an individual cannot use the illegality of the arrest or search as a defense.
+Texas law states that an individual cannot use the illegality of the arrest or search as a defense.
 In other words, even if one believes the arrest is not justified, resisting it is still a crime according to Texas law.

 Back to top

-When discussing penalties, Section 38.03(c) categorizes the offense as a Class A misdemeanor.
-However, the law takes it a step further in Section 38.03(d) by stating that if a deadly weapon is used to resist the arrest or search, the offense escalates to a felony of the third degree.
+Texas law categorizes the offense as a Class A misdemeanor punishable by up to one year in jail and up to a $4,000 fine.
+However, if a deadly weapon is used to resist the arrest or search, the offense escalates to a felony of the third degree punishable by 2-10 years in prison and up to a $10,000 fine.

 Back to top